particle-iot/docs/src/content/reference/device-os/firmware.md

 Note that you must use the same `SPI` object as used with `SPI.begin()` so if you used `SPI1.begin()` also use `SPI1.transfer()`.

 If you are using the callback, it is called as an interrupt service routine (ISR) and there are many restrictions when calling from an interrupt context.
 Specifically for SPI, you cannot `SPI.endTransaction()` or start another DMA transaction using `SPI.transfer()`.

+You should not set the CS pin high from the callback ISR.
+The callback is called when the DMA transaction is completed, which can be before the data is actually transmitted out of the SPI FIFO.

 Thus in practice it's often better to perform your SPI operations from a worker thread instead of chained interrupts if you want asynchronous execution.

 {{!-- BEGIN shared-blurb 7a43657c-a231-439b-b1bd-f1d4a189dc0c --}}
 Things you should not do from an ISR: